andre-cat/md-training/dir/training.md

 ## Notes

-+ The following nomenclature is used to express the number of sets and repetitions.
++ The following nomenclature is used to express the number of sets and repetitions\.

 > **\[sets\]** &times; **\[minimum repetitions\] - \[maximum repetitions\]**
 > or
 > **\[sets\]** &times; **\[time in seconds or minutes\]**.

 + When no exercise in training is a time exercise, the word ~~rep~~ is deleted
-+ The last exercises are always _optional_.
++ The last exercises are always _optional_\.

 ## Trainings